Hurtak/petrhurtak.com/articles/_drafts/ajax/article.md

 ### Sending data along with the request

-- If you use GET you add the data as query parameters
+- If you use GET you add the data as query parameters.

 ```js
 const request = new window.XMLHttpRequest()